 Incremental costs to obtain the contract, primarily commissions, are expensed as incurred when the amortization period of the asset is one year or less.
 Sales commissions for the initial year of a multi-year contract are capitalized and amortized on a straight-line basis over the initial term of the contract.
 Sales commissions beyond the initial year are subject to an employee service requirement and are not capitalized as they are not considered incremental costs to obtain a contract.

 Disaggregation of Revenue

-The following table disaggregates revenue between tech-enabled services, software solutions and print and distribution by reportable segment for the years ended December 31, 2023, 2022 and 2021:
+The following tables disaggregate revenue between software solutions, tech-enabled services and print and distribution by reportable segment for the years ended December 31, 2024, 2023 and 2022: